Lego Cars: Overview

+Development

+Lego Cars was inspired by Cars franchise.
+The Lego construction toy range was based on the animated franchise and developed in collaboration with Disney Consumer Products.
+The construction sets were designed to recreate the story and characters of the film in Lego form.

 Launch

-Duplo Cars sub-theme was launched at the American International Toy Fair in 2010.
+Duplo Cars sub-theme was launched at the American International Toy Fair in June 2010.
 The Lego Group released four Duplo sets based on the Cars film.
 Next year, Lego Cars 2 sub-theme was launched at the American International Toy Fair in 2011.
 As part of the marketing campaign, The Lego Group released fourteen Lego sets based on the Cars 2 film.
 Each set featured different World Grand Prix, vehicles and Radiator Springs.
 Lego Juniors Cars 3 sub-theme was launched at the American International Toy Fair in 2017.
 The Lego Group released eight Lego Juniors sets and three Duplo sets based on the Cars 3 film.